cdiggins/cdiggins.github.io/src/articles/acknowledgements.md

 # Acknowledgements

-I've just completed a major overhaul of this web-site and it dawned on me how much free and open technologies and tools were involved in making the site.
-I figure it wouldn't be a bad idea to take a minute to give some credit where credit is due.
+I've just completed a major overhaul of this web-site and it dawned on me how much free and open technologies and tools were involved in making the site and the Myna parsing library.
+I figure it would be worthwhile to take a minute to give some credit where credit is due.

 **Static Blog Generators** - The idea for this site came from the technology used by the following static blog generateors: